Technology and the Making of the Netherlands

 The book, which synthesizes findings originally presented in a series of seven volumes published in the Netherlands, uses the idea of contested modernization as an overarching concept through which to understand Dutch technological history.
 The modernizers of Dutch society—including engineers, management consultants, architects, and others—did not always agree on how to modernize; moreover, the unruliness of specific practices often derailed or redirected implementation.
 Tensions between top-down and bottom-up modernization, and between scale-enlargement and more flexible arrangements of mutual coordination and cooperation shaped Dutch history.

-"In this thoughtful and synthetic work, contested modernization yields a fresh interpretation of twentieth-century Dutch history.
-Changes in technology, consumption, war, the nation state, colonialism—even the efforts of activist Dutch housewives--are clearly in view.
-This is an account alive to the nuances of the distinctive Dutch experience with modernity."
+In this thoughtful and synthetic work, contested modernization yields a fresh interpretation of twentieth century Dutch history.
+Changes in technology, consumption, war, the nation state, colonialism—even the efforts of activist Dutch housewives—are clearly in view.
+This is an account alive to the nuances of the distinctive Dutch experience with modernity.

-"This is a splendid book, providing a fascinating analysis of the history of modern Netherlands through the lens of technology.
-Filled with carefully chosen and beautifully illustrated images, Technology and the Making of the Netherlands is a true pleasure to read.
-Anyone interested in technology and history will find something to learn within these pages."
+This is a splendid book, providing a fascinating analysis of the history of modern Netherlands through the lens of technology.
+Filled with carefully chosen and beautifully illustrated images, Technology and the Making of the Netherlands forms an integral contribution to STS.
+Anyone interested in technology and history will find something to learn within these pages.

 Professor of History of Technology, Royal Institute of Technology, Stockholm, and President of the Society for History of Technology (2009-2010)